Boothtown Aqueduct: Access

 Boothtown Aqueduct is located on Macquarie Road within a stretch of bushy parks in the suburb of Greystanes.
-It is surrounded and obscured by residential housings which was built in the 1960s.
+It is surrounded and obscured by residential houses which were built in the 1960s.
 The aqueduct can also be accessed from Gipps Road to the west, with a number of Transit Systems Sydney bus stops close to the bridge on both roads.
 A pedestrian cycleway passes along the top of the aqueduct as it crosses Boothtown Gully, and west to Prospect Reservoir.
 Cycleways and walking tracks meander through the western suburbs, with connections across much of the Sydney metropolitan area.